SeatPlan Logo

 What’s On at Palace Theatre

-If 2023 wasn’t exciting enough, we recommend looking ahead to 2024 for the very best West End shows on tour.
-Wicked, Sister Act and the London Palladium’s The Wizard of Oz top the calendar of events at the Palace Theatre.
+If that wasn’t exciting enough, we recommend looking and booking ahead for the very best West End shows on tour.
+Wicked, Dear Evan Hansen and the London Palladium’s hit summer musical The Wizard of Oz are just some of the must-see musicals gracing the calendar of events at the Palace Theatre.

 About the Palace Theatre